Library to reopen for in-person visits Oct. 1 - Salisbury Post

 - Readers advisory and librarian assistance via the Rowan Public Library central line, 980-432-8670.

 - Curbside pick up on Tuesdays through Thursdays from 9 a.m. to 6 p.m. and Saturdays from 9 a.m. to 1 p.m.
-Via Curbside Pick Up, patrons can pick up materials, mobile prints and crafts and activities as well as request copies and faxes without leaving the parking lot!
+Via curbside pick up, patrons can pick up materials, mobile prints and crafts and activities as well as request copies and faxes without leaving the parking lot.
 Appointments are not required.

 All patrons are encouraged to wear a face covering, wait at least 6 feet away from others and wash hands frequently or use hand sanitizer.
 If you are experiencing symptoms of illness, the library asks that you postpone your visit.

-For more information about Rowan Public Library services and operations, visit www.rowanpubliclibrary.org.
+For more information about Rowan Public Library services and operations, go to www.rowanpubliclibrary.org.

 Man arrested in Spencer in connection with Charlotte murder investigation